 What is inolved in sanding, refinishing, and installing wood floors?

-Up until 1926 and the invention of the portable electric belt-sander, hardwood floor refinishing was a labor-intensive and time consuming process.
-Instead of sanding the floor, workers would get down on their hands and knees and pull scraper blades across the floor until the wood was uniformly exposed.
-The floor was then finished with two coats of orange varnish and then waxed.
-When marred or worn, the shellac was scrubbed off and then reapplied.
+Up until 1926, hardwood floor refinishing was a labor intensive and time consuming process.
+This is because instead of sanding the floors, worker's would get down on their hands and knees and pull scraper blades across the floor until the wood was uniformly exposed.
+The floor was refinished with two coats of orange varnish and then waxed.
+When marred or worn, the shellac was scrubbed off and wax was reapplied.

-Once the floor is bare, a sealer is applied to close the grains and allow for a smooth and even application of polyurethane.
-Once the sealer has dried, the hardwood floor is sanded using a buffer and an extremely smooth sanding screen.
-This assures that there will not be a rough finish when the polyurethane is applied.
-Next, layers of polyurethane are applied to the hardwood flooring and allowed to dry.
+Lastly, layers of polyurethane are applied to the hardwood floors and allowed to dry.
 Many contractors still use an oil-based polyurethane, but this is not recommended and no longer necessary due to the advancements in water-based polyurethanes.
 Oil-based refinishing products are particularly toxic with high VOC (volatile organic compound) ratings.
 Although sanding is still a viable process, great care should be taken to minimize the inherent health issues that arise.
-What Is Dustless And Sandless Wood Floor Refinishing?
-What Is Dustless And Sandless Wood Floor Refinishing?
+For further information see What Is Dustless And Sandless Wood Floor Refinishing?

-Although sanding has come a long way throughout the history of hardwood floor refinishing there are still some downsides to the typical process as performed by a lot of contractors in the industry.
+Although sanding has come a long way throughout the history of hardwood floor refinishing there are still some chemical dangers.
+A lot of flooring contractors still use high VOC polyurethane and stain products.
 Two aspects of sanding hardwood floors that present problems are the creation of dust and the use of chemicals high in toxins.

 Proper ventilation is of the utmost importance in when an oil-based polyurethane is used.
 Oil-based sealers and polyurethanes have high VOC levels (445 G/L as opposed to water-based polyurethane which is usually around 200G/L) that can cause permanent brain and nervous system damage with exposure over time, as well as dizziness or headaches in the short run.